oruga-ui/theme-bulma/README.md

 $custom-colors: (
     // Add the standard Oruga secondary variant 'secondary': $dark-grey,
-    // If you want to add additional custom colors add them here 'tertiary': $red
+    // If you want to add additional custom colors to the colors map add them here 'tertiary': $red
 );

-// Pass any Bulma vars you'd like to override here
+// Pass any Bulma variables you'd like to override here
 @use "bulma/sass" with (
     $red: $red,
     $blue: $blue,